-- Electronic funds withdrawal when e-filing return.
-You can schedule your withdrawal for a later date. - E-check or credit/debit card.
-Visit MTRevenue.gov and click on "Filing and Payment Options" and choose TransAction Portal (TAP).
-There is a fee when paying with a credit or debit card. - Personal check, money order, or cashier's check.
+- electronic funds withdrawal when e-filing return.
+You can schedule your withdrawal for a later date. - e-check or credit/debit card on our TransAction Portal at https://tap.dor.mt.gov.
+There is a fee when paying with a credit or debit card. - personal check, money order, or cashier's check.
 Include the payment voucher available at MTRevenue.gov.
-Make your check payable to the Montana Department of Revenue, sign your check, and write your Social Security Number and "Tax Year 2021" on the memo line.
+Make your check payable to the Montana Department of Revenue, sign your check, and write your Social Security Number and "Tax Year 2023" on the memo line.